 The patient should always wear goggles to protect the eyes from exposure to the radiation.

 The UVA lamps stay on for increasing lengths of time, starting with about one minute and extending for up to half an hour.
-Their may be fans and/or air conditioning to cool the cabinet, as it tends to get very warm with more prolonged treatment times.
+There may be fans or air conditioning to cool the cabinet, as it tends to get very warm with more prolonged treatment times.

 A few patients may be treated with topical PUVA — a psoralens lotion or gel is applied to the affected areas 10 minutes before UVA exposure.